-At the Mafikeng Campus, aerobics train at the Great Hall and they have also been one of the most outstanding sporting codes at the campus the past 4 years.
+On the Mahikeng Campus of the North-West University (NWU), aerobics training takes place at the Great Hall.
+This has also been one of the most outstanding sports codes at the campus for the past four years.

-In order to promote the general well being of students on campus who does not participate in the official NWU Sport clubs, group training activities such as aerobics, pilates, yoga etc is offered in the Sport Centre on a weekly basis.
-These activities is subjected to the availability of private instructors and whether there are continued demand.
-For information regarding current activities and schedules contact the Sport Centre.
+In order to promote the general well-being of students on the Potchefstroom Campus who do not participate in the official NWU Sport clubs, group training activities such as aerobics, Pilates, yoga, etc. are offered in the Sports Centre on a weekly basis.
+These activities are subject to the availability of private instructors and whether there is continued demand.
+For information regarding current activities and schedules, contact the Sports Centre.